glory-violet/mainworkingdirectory/README.md

 ```
 #### To exit press "CTRL + C".

+### 4.4 To Create a MongoDB Table and Insert Data:
 #### To see the Database Tables available in the MongoDB:
 ```bash
 mongo